mskp/KoliFlix-entertainment-app/README.md

 ## API Documentation

-Explore the API endpoints and understand how to interact with the CineCrux backend.
+Explore the API endpoints and understand how to interact with the entertainment app API.

 > **Postman Documentation:** <https://documenter.getpostman.com/view/31476421/2s9YyqiMrc>